What Is Ecological Connectivity?

 Image

-While connectivity is the flow of life, ecological corridors are linked lands and waters that allow wildlife and natural processes to move across the landscape.
+Ecological connectivity is the movement of wildlife and natural processes; ecological corridors are the linked lands and waters that make that movement possible.

 What's at Risk